-▶ Once again, we can only point out that freedom of association exists and management continues to ensure this.
+- Once again, we can only point out that freedom of association exists and management continues to ensure this. - In many countries, employees have no interest in trade unions, as these trade unions are under state control.
+China and Turkey are good examples of this.

-3 no exploitation of child labour